What causes Dark Spots and how to remove it with laser treatment?

 Factors that Cause Dark Spot on Your Legs and Treatment Options Available

 Many factors can cause dark spots on your legs.
-While in several cases they are harmless, sometimes they might be an indication of serious health condition.
+While in several cases they are harmless, sometimes they might be an indication of serious health conditions.
 The following are the common causes:

 Their many products sold over-the-counter that claims to lighten skin, though there is limited evidence to support this.
 Some products work better than others, so you need to try several of them to find the best that works for your skin.
 Many OTC supplements and exacts are well regulated, while others don’t have well-established guidelines for safe use.
 Therefore, it’s critical to discuss with your dermatologist before use.